awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.SQLServer.md

 # Microsoft SQL Server database log files<a name="USER_LogAccess.Concepts.SQLServer"></a>

 You can access Microsoft SQL Server error logs, agent logs, trace files, and dump files by using the Amazon RDS console, AWS CLI, or RDS API\.
-For more information about viewing, downloading, and watching file\-based database logs, see [Amazon RDS database log files](USER_LogAccess.md)\.
+For more information about viewing, downloading, and watching file\-based database logs, see [Accessing Amazon RDS database log files](USER_LogAccess.md)\.

 ## Retention schedule<a name="USER_LogAccess.Concepts.SQLServer.Retention"></a>